Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: The ML Approach

 The RA algorithm works as follows:

-\begin{enumerate} \item The $\ra$ algorithm first ranks features highly correlated to the response; this can be done using an ensemble \emph{Feature Selection}~\cite{GE03} procedure, we refer to it as \emph{ranking} procedure.
-In addition, $\ra$ uses the $\mrmralgo$~\cite{mRMRe} algorithm to select a subset of features which both strongly correlate to the response and provide a good coverage of the entire variability in the response; this algorithm selects a subset of features according to the principle of \emph{Maximum Relevance and Minimum Redundancy (\MRMR)~\cite{DH05}}, we refer to this procedure as \emph{basis}. \item For non-binary categorical features selected using the ranking and basis procedures described above, or optionally, for all non-binary categorical features, for each level a binary range feature is generated through the one-hot encoding.
+\begin{enumerate} \item The $\ra$ algorithm first ranks features highly correlated to the response; this can be done using an ensemble \emph{Feature Selection}~\cite{guyon2003introduction} procedure, we refer to it as \emph{ranking} procedure and denote the number of features it selects by $\rpafeat$ (this number is controlled by user).
+In addition, $\ra$ uses the $\mrmralgo$~\cite{de2013mrmre} algorithm to select a subset of features which both strongly correlate to the response and provide a good coverage of the entire variability in the response; this algorithm selects a subset of features according to the principle of \emph{Maximum Relevance and Minimum Redundancy (\MRMR)~\cite{ding2005minimum}}, we refer to this procedure as \emph{basis} and denote the number of features it selects by $\rpamrmr$ (this number too is controlled by user). \item For non-binary categorical features selected using the ranking and basis procedures described above, or optionally, for all non-binary categorical features, for each level a binary range feature is generated through the one-hot encoding.
 In a similar way, a fresh binary feature is generated for each selected numeric feature and each range constructed through a discretization procedure.
 These features are called single-range features.
 Unlike $\rl$ and $\sd$, in $\ra$ the candidate ranges can be overlapping, which helps to significantly improve the quality of selected ranges.
-The $\ra$ algorithm then applies ranking and basis procedures to select the most relevant single ranges; in addition, $\ra$ selects single range features that maximize one or more quality functions.
-We refer to the quality-function based selection of ranges as \emph{quality}. \item For each pair of selected single range features associated with different original features, $\ra$ generates range-pair features which have value 1 on each sample where both the component single-range features have value 1 and have value 0 on the remaining samples. $\ra$ then applies ranking, basis and quality procedures to select the most relevant range pairs. \item Similarly, from the selected single ranges and selected range pairs, the $\ra$ algorithm builds range triplets, and applies ranking, basis and quality procedures to select most relevant ones.
+The $\ra$ algorithm then applies ranking and basis procedures to select $\rpafeat$ and $\rpamrmr$ most relevant single ranges, respectively; in addition, $\ra$ selects single range features that maximize one or more quality functions -- $\rpafeat$ single rage features per quality function used.
+We refer to the quality-function based selection of ranges as \emph{quality}. \item For each pair (or optionally, for a subset of pairs) of selected single range features associated with different original features, $\ra$ generates range-pair features which have value $1$ on each sample where both the component single-range features have value $1$ and have value $0$ on the remaining samples. $\ra$ then applies ranking, basis and quality procedures to select respectively $\rpafeat$ and $\rpamrmr$ most relevant range pairs. \item Similarly, from the selected single ranges and selected range pairs, the $\ra$ algorithm builds range triplets, and applies ranking, basis and quality procedures to select most relevant ones.
 Ranges with higher dimensions can be generated and selected in a similar way. \end{enumerate}